Burns and Scalds Minor Burns without blisters.

 Nosebleeds

-With child sitting and head bending slightly forward, squeeze nostrils together with thumb and index finger for about 5 to 10 minutes.
+With the child sitting and head bending slightly forward, squeeze nostrils together with thumb and index finger for about 5 to 10 minutes.
 This can be repeated twice.
-If bleeding persists you should call my office.
+If bleeding persists you should Call the office.

 Poisons